OmarFawzyShehab/Automated-Machine-Learning-Model-Selector/README.md

 # Machine-learning-algorithms-
-A GUI that evaluate several models for a specific dataset Any suitable dataset can be used
+A GUI that evaluate several models for a specific dataset, Any suitable dataset can be used